Quintessence Help Centre

 IndexOf

-The IndexOf() function locates one text string within another and returns the position of the located text (the position is zero-based, i.e. the first position
+The IndexOf() function locates one text string within another and returns the zero based position of the located text (zero based means the first character of the string is in position 0).
+Syntax: Remarks: Examples: The examples provided below are based on fictitious data for illustrative purposes only.

 -